guytenaerefe/angular2-typescript-tutorial/README.md

 ## Angular2 with TypeScript
-Folling the tutorial on https://angular.io/docs/ts/latest/tutorial/
+Following the tutorial on https://angular.io/docs/ts/latest/tutorial/